jimmyatSplunk/splunk_app_for_bigfix/README.md

 - BigFix Analysis (Hardware Information (Linux))

 # Additional Analysis
-The dashboards included in this app are configured for specific analysis that are built by IBM and deployed with different sites in BigFix.
+The dashboards included in this app are configured for specific analysis that are built by HCL and deployed with different sites in BigFix.
 Work with your BigFix administrator to ensure the following analysis are enabled and the account querying for data has, at least, read access to the sites

 Site: BES Inventory and License
 - BigFix Analysis (Hardware Information)